jeffrafter/authkit/FEATURES.md

 public computers, it is assumed that they will logout before leaving or their session will be reset (as is the case in most libraries).
 If your application contains sensitive data you may want to change this default.
-There are a number of approaches to determining that the user wants to be remembered (checkbox, etc.) but ultimately the +set_remember_cookie+ call in the +login+ must be called conditionally.
+There are a number of approaches to determining that the user wants to be remembered (checkbox, etc.) but ultimately the `set_remember_cookie` call in the `login` must be called conditionally.